Stephen-Gates/report-gallery/docs/reports.md

 ??? note "Design decision needed"
     - How should this be presented?
 Clickable images or a list?
+    - clickable images would need to coded as html
     - How should the report types be ordered?
+    - should we create a new report section called Inventory Reports?
+    - should we include Diagrams?

     Take inspiration for clickable images from the [Reshape your IT with 24 key Enterprise Architecture Views](https://www.leanix.net/en/download/reshape-your-it-with-24-key-enterprise-architecture-viewpoints) and [24 Key Enterprise Architecture Views for the Financial Services Industry](https://www.leanix.net/en/download/24-enterprise-architecture-views-financial-services)posters.
 Missing image for Factsheet Map report.

 LeanIX provides many different ways to view and filter data to answer key questions.

 ![Thumbnail images of different types of reports](assets/images/report-tiles.png) *Link to reports via thumbnail images.
-Image (c) 2020 Leanix from the [Reshape your IT with 24 key Enterprise Architecture Views](https://www.leanix.net/en/download/reshape-your-it-with-24-key-enterprise-architecture-viewpoints) poster*
+Image (c) 2020 Leanix from the [Reshape your IT with 24 key Enterprise Architecture Views](https://www.leanix.net/en/download/reshape-your-it-with-24-key-enterprise-architecture-viewpoints) poster.*

 Link to reports via list: